Lee-W/Ubuntu-setup/readme.md

 ####system
 - bleachbit : like CClear in Windos
 - menulibre : manage application in dash
+- compiz : desktop effects manager

+####indicator
+- classic menu indicator
+- indicator-stickynote
 - caffine : temporaily prevent the computer from "sleeping"
-- compiz : desktop effects manager

 ####other
 - chromium